 French is a beautiful language with a rich history.
 We look forward to meeting you, and would be more than happy to answer any questions you may have about French at UIC.

-The Department of French and Francophone Studies is a member of the School of Literatures, Cultural Studies and Linguistics.
-The School is comprised of six independent departments and four academic programs, creating a collaborative environment and offering the opportunity for interdisciplinary study.
+The Department of French and Francophone Studies is a member of the School of Literatures, Cultural Studies and Linguistics, which comprises six independent departments and three academic programs, creating a collaborative environment for interdisciplinary study.